ChartBoost/chartboost-mediation-ios-adapter-reference/README.md

 ## Best Practices

-Publishers using Chartboost Mediation SDK will not be importing your ad network SDK directly - they will import this adapter and your SDK will be imported within the adapter, where the publisher's application doesn't have access to it.
+Publishers using Chartboost Mediation SDK will not be importing the partner SDK directly - they will import this adapter and your SDK will be imported within the adapter, where the publisher's application doesn't have access to it.

 If your SDK has configuration features that publishers need access to, make them available via a class called `[YourNetwork]AdapterConfiguration` that exposes public properties or methods.